 "Some disturbing information reached me this morning," he began.
 "And I felt that I should share it with you."

 "Okay," Walt responded.
-His pulse began to race a little, but he remained calm.
+He remained calm.
 "What kind of information?"

 "It was brought to my attention that late last evening, the DEA recovered a small yet significant amount of product at the site of a drug bust on the east side of town."
 Gus eyed Walter, watching his expression carefully.
 "Normally I would not pay attention to these sorts of events.
 But what struck me as peculiar in this particular case was a certain detail..."

 Walt frowned.
 "What do you mean?"